ckipp01/chris-kipp.io/blogs/an-intro-to-the-scala-presentation-compiler.md

-The goal for this post is so that hopefully when someone in the future hears a phrase about the presentation compiler and has no idea what it is, this can serve as introduction to what it is, where to find it, and as an example of how to use it.
+The goal for this post is so that hopefully when someone in the future hears a phrase about the presentation compiler and has no idea what it is, this can serve as an introduction to what it is, where to find it, and as an example of how to use it.
 When I first started searching around for these answers I came across a few useful sources that I'll reference since they helped me:

 - [The Scala Presentation Compiler](http://scala-ide.org/docs/dev/architecture/presentation-compiler.html),